tidyverse/tidyverse.org/content/blog/tidypredict-1-0-0/index.md

 We now support the glmnet package.
 This package provides generalized linear models with lasso or elasticnet regularization.

-The main restriction when using a glmnet model with `tidypredict()` is that the model will need to have been fit with the `lmanbda` argument set.
+The primary restriction when using a glmnet model with `tidypredict()` is that the model must have been fitted with the `lambda` argument set to a single value.

 <div class="highlight">